frankjlin16/pathfinding-visualizer/README.md

 ### Greedy best-first search

 Greedy best-first search is unweighted and does not guarantee the shortest path.
-This algorithm works by always choosing the lowest-cost path through using a combination of depth-first search and breadth-first search algorithms.
+This algorithm works by always choosing the lowest-cost path through a combination of depth-first search and breadth-first search algorithms.

 `Fun fact: Greedy best-first search is not optimal for pathfinding because it can get stuck in infinite loops.`